The Quijote simulations: Applications

 In Fig. \ref{fig:Pk_info2} we show the marginalized $1\sigma$ constraints on the value of the cosmological parameters as a function of $k_{\rm max}$.
 As can be seen, the constraints on the parameters tend to saturate on small scales.
 We note that this result is mainly driven by degeneracies among parameters rather than the covariance becoming non-diagonal.

 The cosmological information that was present on the matter power spectrum at high-redshift on small scales has now leaked into other statistics due to non-linear gravitational evolution.
 The \textsc{Quijote} simulations can be used to quantify it.
 The information content on the full halo bispectrum in redshift-space is estimated in \cite{Chang_19}.
-The constraints on the parameters by combining the power spectrum, halo mass function and void size function is presented in \cite{Paco_19}, while sensitivity of the cosmological parameters to the marked power spectrum is shown in \cite{Massara_19}.
+The constraints on the parameters by combining the power spectrum, halo mass function and void size function is presented in \cite{Paco_19}, while sensitivity of the cosmological parameters to the marked power spectrum is shown in \cite{Massara_19}. \cite{Cora_19} quantifies the information content on the PDF of the 3D matter field.